ThatsLiamS/autoMod/README.md

 # autoMod

 autoMod is a cutting edge, verified Discord moderation bot designed to keep your server a safe place for all members. autoMod comes with many features, such as our ticket syetem and ghost ping detection system, and with many more added all the time.
-This repository comes to you from the developer of verified bots, **Coin Flipper**, **Slothy** and **kekbot**.
+This repository comes to you from the developer of verified bots: **Coin Flipper**, **Slothy** and **kekbot**.

 ## Support